reduction of carbonyl compounds header image

 reduction of aldehydes and ketones

 Here we will consider the reverse reaction, that is reduction of aldehydes and ketones back to primary and secondary alcohols.
-The carbonyl functional group (R-CO) is one of the easiest to reduce and there are many reagents that can be used to carry out this reduction.
+The carbonyl functional group (R-CO) is one of the easiest to reduce and there are many reagents that can be used to carry out this reduction reaction.
 Sodium borohydride (Na+BH4-) or as it is often called sodium tetrahydridoborate is one such reagent.
 It is a white crystalline solid that is safe to handle and can be dissolved in water or alcohol to form a solution that will reduce aldehydes and ketones.

 Another reagent that is often used is lithium aluminium hydride (Li+AlH4-) or you may also see it called lithium tetrahydridoaluminate (III).
 Lithium aluminium hydride is a powerful reducing agent that will not only reduce aldehydes and ketones but it will also reduce carboxylic acids, ester and nitriles.
 Like sodium borohydride it is a white crystalline solid but unlike sodium borohydride it can be dangerous to use and great care is needed when handling this reagent.
 Lithium aluminium hydride reacts very violently with water and can explode violently when heated above 1200C.
 For this reason it must be used with dry solvents such as anhydrous ether or tetrahydrofuran.
-However it is a very useful and powerful reducing reagent as long as the necessary safety precautions are in place.
+However it is a very useful and powerful reducing agent as long as the necessary safety precautions are in place.

 This is outlined below: